AmirMohammadKomijani/TestGit/README.md

-this is the training to learn git finally after two years
+this is the training to review the git.